DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 The policy will set headers,  including `x-amz-date`, `host`, `authorization`, and optionally `x-amz-content-sha256`, in the source message.

+* `x-amz-date` gets set to the actual date, formatted appropriately
+* `host` will get the value of the host from the `endpoint`
+* `authorization` gets the authorization header formatted in a way required by the AWS v4 signature spec.

 If you use Apigee trace, you will not see these values as they are set directly on the source message; this is a limitation of Apigee trace.
 The policy sets